-76. Q: Can a homeless student be enrolled in school without immunization or academic records or a birth certificate?
-A: Yes.
+Can a homeless student be enrolled in school without immunization or academic records or a birth certificate?

+Yes.
 Under the McKinney-Vento Homeless Assistance Act, homeless children and youth can be enrolled in school immediately - even if they do not have school/medical records, immunizations, or a birth certificate.

-77. Q: A: What programs and services are available to homeless students?
+What programs and services are available to homeless students?

 Homeless students must have access to all programs and services for which they are eligible, including special education services, preschool, school nutrition programs, language assistance for English learners, career and technical education, gifted and talented programs, mag-net schools, charter schools, summer learning, online learning, and before and after-school care.

-Homeless students are automatically eligible for Title I services.
+Also, homeless students are automatically eligible for Title I services.